 How Set Up U2F for Your Dropbox Account

 To set this up with Dropbox, visit the Dropbox website and sign in with your account.
-Click your name at the top-right corner of any page, select “Settings,” and then click the “Security” tab.
+Click your icon at the top-right corner of any page, select “Settings,” and then click the “Security” tab.
 You can also click here to go straight to your account security page.

 Once you’re done—or if you’ve already enabled two-step verification—click “Add” next to Security keys.